-On April 1st, 2021, our Marketing API (MAPI) will be deprecated.
+On June 15th, 2021, our Marketing API (MAPI) will be deprecated.
 All MAPI users should finalize migration prior to this date.
 On December 9th, Criteo launched a new API for sending audiences and retrieving campaign statistics, the Criteo API.
-Criteo API is currently in beta and will be released into GA in January 2021.
+Criteo API was released into GA in January 2021.

 For partners, this migration requires several changes to how you interact with our APIs.
 This guide is intended to help provide clear instructions for partners about how to migrate from MAPI to the new Criteo API.

 This guide is to provide instructions for partners who are currently using the Marketing API and who would like to migrate to the new Criteo API.
 If your organization is integrated using our legacy API, the Partner API (PAPI), please consult this documentation.

 Below are the three primary differences for partners currently using MAPI to consider when adopting the Criteo API:

 App-based API credentials: MAPI requires partners to utilize client credentials for each advertiser on behalf of whom they make requests.
 The Criteo API allows a more partner-centric credential approach.
 Partners may create a single set of credentials for each App they create in the Developers Dashboard across all Criteo clients for whom they make requests.
 Learn more here about permissions and authorization requests

 Authentication: The Criteo API upgrades our APIs to the standardized OAuth2 authentication flow.
 This includes some changes to URL-form Encoded content-type that require an update to the headers used during authentication

 Endpoints: MAPI endpoints will be deprecated on June 15th, 2021.
 Partners must migrate to the new Criteo API endpoints to send audience identifiers (see our Audiences API Guide), retrieve statistics (see our Analytics API Guide ), or perform other types of requests in order to continue interacting with Criteo’s platform on behalf of mutual clients.